-Although we have developed prototype assays for some in vitro diagnostic candidates, all of our diagnostic candidates are in preclinical development or clinical feasibility testing.
+All of our diagnostic candidates are in preclinical or clinical development.
 We have limited experience in the development of diagnostics and may not be successful in developing appropriate diagnostics to pair with any of our therapeutic product candidates that receive marketing approval.
 The FDA and similar regulatory authorities outside the United States are generally expected to regulate in vitro companion diagnostics as medical devices and in vivo companion diagnostics as drugs.
 In each case, companion diagnostics require separate regulatory approval prior to commercialization.
 Given our limited experience in developing diagnostics, we expect to rely in part on third parties for their design, development and manufacture.
 If we, or any third parties that we engage to assist us, are unable to successfully develop diagnostics for our therapeutic product candidates, or experience delays in doing so, the development of our therapeutic product candidates may be adversely affected, our therapeutic product candidates may not receive marketing approval and we may not realize the full commercial potential of any therapeutics that receive marketing approval.
 As a result, our business would be harmed, possibly materially.